Musicians who oppose Donald Trump's use of their music: Elton John

 Elton John opposed the use of his songs "Rocket Man" and "Tiny Dancer" at Trump political rallies in 2016.
 John noted that while their political views were very different, it was not personal.
 He believed that, as a British musician, his music had no place in U.S. politics at all, and that Ted Nugent, for example, was more appropriate.

 Everlast

 House of Pain rapper Everlast issued a cease-and-desist letter over Trump's use of his song "Jump Around" during his campaign rallies, and launched a profanity-laced tirade against him.

 Foo Fighters

 In August 2024, the Foo Fighters objected to the use of their song "My Hero" at the rally where Trump introduced Robert Kennedy Jr. A statement from the band asserted that Trump did not ask for permission to use the track, nor would the band have granted it if it had been requested.
 The statement also mentioned that any increased royalties from its usage would be donated directly to the Kamala Harris 2024 presidential campaign.
 The Trump campaign responded by stating that it had licensed the song from BMI's Songview service.

+Frank Sinatra

+In April 2026, Trump posted a video clip without a caption or explanation of Frank Sinatra performing "My Way".
+Sinatra's eldest daughter Nancy Sinatra responded on X writing “This is a sacrilege" and "Trump may love Sinatra, but Sinatra did not love Trump."
+In a reply to a fan asking her if anything could be done, she wrote "Unfortunately no. The only people who can do something are the publishers."
+A 2017 autobiography of Frank's manager Eliot Weisman supports Nancy's assessment of her father's opinion, recounting that during negotiations to book Sinatra for the 1990 opening of the Trump Taj Mahal Casino, Sinatra instructed his manager he had two choices: "tell him to go fuck himself, or give me his number and I'll do it."